M. Scott Peck: Career

 Peck served in administrative posts in the government during his career as a psychiatrist.
 He also served in the US Army and rose to the rank of lieutenant colonel.
 His army assignments included stints as chief of psychology at the Army Medical Center in Okinawa, Japan, and assistant chief of psychiatry and neurology in the office of the surgeon general in Washington, DC.
 He was the medical director of the New Milford Hospital Mental Health Clinic and a psychiatrist in private practice in New Milford, Connecticut.
 His first and best-known book, The Road Less Traveled, sold more than 10 million copies.

 Peck's works combined his experiences from his private psychiatric practice with a distinctly religious point of view.
 In his second book, People of the Lie, he wrote, "After many years of vague identification with Buddhist and Islamic mysticism, I ultimately made a firm Christian commitment – signified by my non-denominational baptism on the ninth of March 1980..."
 (Peck, 1983/1988, p11).
 One of his views was that people who are evil attack others rather than face their own failures.

 In December 1984, Peck co-founded the Foundation for Community Encouragement (FCE), a tax-exempt, nonprofit, public educational foundation, whose stated mission is "to teach the principles of community to individuals and organizations."
 FCE ceased day-to-day operations from 2002 to 2009.
 In late 2009, almost 25 years after FCE was first founded, the organization resumed functioning, and began offering community building and training events in 2010.

 Personal life

 Peck married Lily Ho in 1959, and they had three children.
 In 1994, they jointly received the Community of Christ International Peace Award.

 While Peck's writings emphasized the virtues of a disciplined life and delayed gratification, his personal life was far more turbulent.
 For example, in his book In Search of Stones, Peck acknowledged having extramarital affairs and being estranged from two of his children.
-In 2004, just a year before his death, Peck divorced Lily and married Kathleen Kline Yates.
+In 2004, just a year before his death, Peck was divorced by Lily and married Kathleen Kline Yeates.